codecapsules-io/codecapsules-docs/docs/tutorials/build-flask-htmx-app.md

 ### Create Project Folder

-Next, let’s create a folder to house our application’s `src` code.
-Run the commands below to create the folder and navigate into it.
+Next, let’s create a folder to house our application’s source code.
+Run the commands below in the terminal to create the folder and navigate into it.

 ```
 mkdir flask-htmx